EndDragon438/end.site/README.md

 # end.site
-all code and assets for my personal site and blog at https://end-draconis.neocities.org !!
+all code and assets for my personal site and blog at https://end-draconis.neocities.org (mirrored at https://end-draconis.nekoweb.org/) !!

 ## Mini Static Site Generator